-In this wordless biography, wood engraver George A. Walker celebrates the life of Mary Pickford, a silent film star whose groundbreaking contributions to the motion picture industry earned her the title ‘Queen of the Movies’.
+In this picture biography, wood engraver George A. Walker celebrates the life of Mary Pickford, a silent film star whose groundbreaking contributions to the motion picture industry earned her the title ‘Queen of the Movies’.

 In this edition wood engraver George A. Walker tells the story of Pickford’s life in a sequential narrative not unlike the silent films of old, complete with inter-titles.
 The black-and-white wood engravings recall the monochromatic media of Pickford’s films, and echo the experience of interpreting stories visually.